gokay2027/ProductManagementAndFinance/README.md

 Ship and Container Management, Accounting and Logistics.

 So main purpose is to develop a core backend architecture for Finance and Product for now.

+Additional Note: The technology, libaries and patterns i used were learnt from the company i worked.
+I tried to use each method i learnt for a project.